chinapedia/wikipedia.abstract.en/Page/Graffiti.md

 Etymology

-Graffiti_signature_commemorating_Union_of_Lublin_01.jpg in Lublin, commemorating Union of Lublin]] Both "graffiti" and its occasional singular form "graffito" are from the Italian word _graffiato_ ("scratched").
+in Lublin, commemorating Union of Lublin]] Both "graffiti" and its occasional singular form "graffito" are from the Italian word _graffiato_ ("scratched").
 "Graffiti" is applied in art history to works of art produced by scratching a design into a surface.
 A related term is "sgraffito",[8] which involves scratching through one layer of pigment to reveal another beneath it.
 This technique was primarily used by potters who would glaze their wares and then scratch a design into it.
 In ancient times graffiti were carved on walls with a sharp object, although sometimes chalk or coal were used.
 The word originates from Greek —_graphein_—meaning "to write".[9]

 History

-Graffitti,_Castellania,_Malta.jpeg The term _graffiti_ referred to the inscriptions, figure drawings, and such, found on the walls of ancient sepulchres or ruins, as in the Catacombs of Rome or at Pompeii.
+The term _graffiti_ referred to the inscriptions, figure drawings, and such, found on the walls of ancient sepulchres or ruins, as in the Catacombs of Rome or at Pompeii.
 Use of the word has evolved to include any graphics applied to surfaces in a manner that constitutes vandalism.[10]

 The only known source of the Safaitic language, a form of proto-Arabic, is from graffiti: inscriptions scratched on to the surface of rocks and boulders in the predominantly basalt desert of southern Syria, eastern Jordan and northern Saudi Arabia.
 Safaitic dates from the first century BC to the fourth century AD.[11][12]